Saving vs. Investing - What is Savings

 Savings is a precept of wealth-building.
 It’s a foundational cornerstone and precursor to success in almost every other area of personal finance and economics.

 And yet, frankly, the savings levels of American adults are embarrassing.
-Most people’s bank account languishes far beneath the level of what they want to have.
+Most people’s bank accounts languish far beneath the level of what they want to have.

 There’s a disparity between our desire to save and the amount we have.
 For that reason, our mindset about savings becomes laden with guilt.

-To add insult to injury, there’s confusion about what savings, in fact, is.
+To add insult to injury, there’s confusion about what savings, in fact, are.

 It’s pretty hard to achieve something you don’t feel good about or have a clear definition of.
 It will continually be “un-prioritized.”